Ojibwe language: Loanwords and neologisms

-Although it does contain a few loans from English (e.g. gaapii, 'coffee') and French (e.g. mooshwe, 'handkerchief' (from mouchoir), ni-tii, 'tea' (from le thé, 'the tea')), in general, the Ojibwe language is notable for its relative lack of borrowing from other languages.
+Although it does contain a few loans from English (e.g. gaapii, 'coffee') and French (e.g. mooshwe, 'handkerchief' (from mouchoir), ni-tii, 'tea' (from le thé, 'the tea'), in general, the Ojibwe language is notable for its relative lack of borrowing from other languages.
 Instead, speakers far prefer to create words for new concepts from existing vocabulary.
-For example in Minnesota Ojibwemowin, 'airplane' is bemisemagak, literally 'thing that flies' (from bimisemagad, 'to fly'), and 'battery' is ishkode-makakoons, literally 'little fire-box' (from ishkode, 'fire', and makak, 'box').
+For example, in Minnesota Ojibwemowin, 'airplane' is bemisemagak, literally 'thing that flies' (from bimisemagad, 'to fly'), and 'battery' is ishkode-makakoons, literally 'little fire-box' (from ishkode, 'fire', and makak, 'box').
 Even 'coffee' is called makade-mashkikiwaaboo ('black liquid-medicine') by many speakers, rather than gaapii.
 These new words vary from region to region, and occasionally from community to community.
 For example, in Northwest Ontario Ojibwemowin, 'airplane' is ombaasijigan, literally 'device that gets uplifted by the wind' (from ombaasin, 'to be uplifted by the wind') as opposed to the Minnesota bemisemagak.

 Dialect variation

 Like any language dialects spanning vast regions, some words that may have had identical meaning at one time have evolved to have different meanings today.
-For example, zhooniyaans (literally 'small[-amount of] money' and used to refer to coins) specifically means 'dime' (10-cent piece) in the United States, but a 'quarter' (25-cent piece) in Canada, or desabiwin (literally 'thing to sit upon') means 'couch' or 'chair' in Canada, but is used to specifically mean 'saddle' in the United States.
+For example, zhooniyaans (literally 'small [amount of] money' and used to refer to coins) specifically means 'dime' (10-cent piece) in the United States, but a 'quarter' (25-cent piece) in Canada, or desabiwin (literally 'seat') means 'couch' or 'chair' in Canada, but is used to specifically mean 'saddle' in the United States.

 Cases like 'battery' and 'coffee' also demonstrate the often great difference between the literal meanings of the individual morphemes in a word, and the overall meaning of the entire word.